 Many of the roofing outfits on our Ratings Tables were reviewed very favorably by a high percentage of their customers.
 More than half of the companies were rated “adequate” or “superior” overall by 95 percent or more of their surveyed customers; many of those were actually rated “superior” overall by 90 percent or more of their surveyed customers.
 Unfortunately, however, substantial numbers of the customers of some of the outfits listed on our Ratings Tables regretted their choices: some of the companies were rated “inferior” overall by at least 20 percent of their surveyed customers.

-Our ratings tables also show counts of complaints we gathered from local Better Business Bureaus (BBB) for a recent three-year period and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also report counts of complaints we gathered from local Better Business Bureaus (BBBs) for a recent three-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 To reduce the risk of dissatisfaction, pay for most or all of the work only after the job is completed.
-In California, a roofer cannot require a down payment of more than the lesser of 10 percent or $1,000, but home improvement contracts can require payment of larger portions of the contract once work begins.
-Withholding additional payments—or all payments—until work is completed gives you leverage to ensure that work is done properly and on time.
-Our ratings tables show the percentage of the contract price on an $8,000 roof installation job each company “ordinarily” allows the customer to pay at completion or later.
-About half of the companies allow you to withhold the entire amount until completion.
+This gives you leverage to ensure that work is done properly and on time.
+Our Ratings Tables show what percentage of the contract price on a $15,000 roof installation job each company “ordinarily” allows the customer to pay upon completion or later.
+Many companies allow you to withhold the entire amount until completion.
 We strongly advise you to choose a contractor that requires no payment before work begins—or certainly not more than 10 percent of the contract price.

 Licenses and Bonds

 Think ahead about obtaining additional leverage in case you’re dissatisfied with a contractor’s performance.
 A company may seem conscientious and cooperative early in the process, but prove harder to live with later.